psila-ai/khonsu/memory-bank/systemPatterns.md

 ## Architecture

 The core system follows a typical STM architecture with a shared in-memory Transaction Buffer (TxnBuffer).
-For distributed transactions, the system will adopt a two-phase commit (2PC) architecture with a dedicated coordinator and multiple participants.
-Each participant will manage its local Khonsu instance and stable storage with a write-ahead log (WAL).
-The shared transaction log for the 2PC protocol will be built upon these local WALs, coordinated by `omnipaxos` for consensus.
+For distributed transactions, the system will leverage `omnipaxos` for achieving consensus on transaction commits across multiple nodes.
+A key architectural constraint is that all distributed commit related logic, including the OmniPaxos instance and its event loop, is encapsulated within a `DistributedCommitManager` residing in the `src/distributed` module.
+Each node will run its own `DistributedCommitManager` instance, which interacts with the local Khonsu instance and manages stable storage with a write-ahead log (WAL).
+Transaction commits will be proposed to the `DistributedCommitManager` for replication and ordering via OmniPaxos.

 ## Key Technical Decisions